Few things are more nerve-wracking than putting a house up for sale.

 It can also help you grasp the overall length of the home selling cycle.

-At a high level, here are the four stages and the typical timelines you’ll go through when you sell a house.
+At a high level, here are the four stages and the typical timelines of the home selling process.

 1. Prepping your home for the market